btzy/lieuzhenghong.com/root/group_testing.md

 `<really need a diagram>`

-One way you can think about it is that this algorithm finds the position of the *first* positive person, and repeating it on all the elements will eventually give us all the positive positions.
-Thinking about the algorithm in this way will come in useful later.

 Here's a diagram:

 `<diagram here>`

-## 4. Should we test other subgroups after we've found an infected person?
+## 4. Should we "reset" the search after we've found an infected person?

 Instead of testing all 50 groups of 20 before testing the 12 groups of 5, and testing all the 12 groups of 5 before testing the 6 groups of 2 or 3; we could test groups of 20 until we find a group of 20 that tests positive, and from that group test groups of 5 until we find a group of 5 that tests positive, and from that group test the groups of 2 and 3, and so on.
 And after finding an infected individual we backtrack to test the remaining groups at each level (if any).

 `<diagram of this BFS/DFS comparison>`

 If you've heard of depth-first search and breadth-first search, you might notice that what we did in step 3 sounds like breadth-first search, while the modified version in the previous paragraph sounds like depth-first search.
-If you noticed that, you're right.
 In breadth-first search, we explore all groups of the same size before exploring groups of smaller sizes (i.e. deeper levels).
 But in depth-first search, we make our way to the first infected person as quickly as possible, before backtracking to find the next infected person, and so on.

-What's the benefit of depth-first search over breadth-first search, you might ask.
-They use exactly the same number of tests!
+So should we use depth- or breadth-first search?

-While they use the same number of tests, depth-first search opens up some further optimisations.
+Now, it turns out that they use the same number of tests, but depth-first search opens up some further optimisations.
+How so?
 By delaying our search for the second infected individual until _after_ we find the first infected individual, we gain the ability to optimise the search for the second infected individual based on information from the first infected individual.

 Suppose we conduct our tests, using the depth-first search procedure, pausing just after we have identified the first infected individual (in our example, it is the m^th person).  [ TODO: replace m with the correct number ]